-Procure DSC and DIN: Procure DSC and DIN for the individuals acting as Designated Partners of LLP.
-A person, who already has a DIN, is not require to obtain any new DIN.
-Existing DIN to be used for Designated Partner (However, DIN should have all latest details such as resident of India, name, address etc.).
-Any person proposed to become the Designated Partner in a new LLP shall have to make an application through eform FiLLiP.
-An application for allotment of DIN up to two Designated Partners, shall be filed in eform FiLLiP with the Registrar, in case of proposed Designated Partners not having approved DIN.
+Procure DSC and DIN: Procure DSC and DIN for the individuals acting as DP's of LLP.
+A person, who already has a DIN, is not required to obtain any new DIN.
+Existing DIN can be used for DP (However, DIN should have all latest details such as resident of India, name, address etc.).
+Any person proposed to become the DP in a new LLP shall have to make an application through e-form FiLLiP.
+An application for allotment of DIN up to two DP's, shall be filed in e-form FiLLiP with the RoC, in case of proposed DP's not having approved DIN.